kmcdermo/kalman1D/README.md

 3. Run validation: root -l -b -q runValidation.C
 4. View the output example pngs in the output directory validation/: x_pull.png, vx_pull.png, track.png

 The executable (main) has a number of command line options.
 Use ./main --help to view them.
 Feel free to mess with the set parameters in Config.h!
-Out-of-the-box running use MC generated state as input to KF and has no smoothing after filtering.
+Out-of-the-box running uses an estimate of the vertex position and velocity off a simple fit to a line.
+It also performs the smoothing immediately following filtering.